katiestar99/ansible/docs/docsite/rst/network/user_guide/platform_nxos.rst

 Cisco Nexus platform support matrix
 ===================================

-The following platforms and software versions have been certified by Cisco to work with this version of Ansible.
+The following platforms and software versions have been certified by Cisco to work with this version of Assible.

 .. table:: Platform / Software Minimum Requirements
      :align: center